 Imagine you’ve been assigned a massive project where the potential risk of failure is much more than the reward if the project is successful.
 It’s easy to panic or try to do many things at once.
 Resist this temptation.

 When dealing with a complex problem, try to break it down into smaller, more manageable parts.
 Then prioritize and focus on making small iterative improvements.
 This makes it a lot easier to manage the project (and the associated risks) and because you’ll be able to view the progress sooner, you’ll know when to stick to the plan and when it’s time for course correction.

 Every major decision that your team will need to make is bound to have some disagreements.
-Although a healthy discussion is great to catch everybody up with necessary context, the decision itself becomes much clearer if you go the source.
+Although a healthy discussion is great to catch everybody up with the necessary context, the decision itself becomes much clearer if you go to the source.

 Observing directly will address some assumptions that might skew you into making the wrong call.
 Obtaining 100% of the information might not always be possible for every decision, but remembering this principle will help you avoid potential delays, unnecessary costs, and sub-par results.

 Bringing about any major change is challenging, but you might need to overcome another hurdle – people.
 Every major change is bound to impact a group of people in some way.
 Being transparent as to what is happening and why it’s happening will help address this.

 Before you make a big change, address all the stakeholders – including customers if the change impacts them.
 Explain the context and the business implications of the change as clearly as possible.
 You’ll stand a bigger chance of not only avoiding obstructions but also getting them to help in the best possible way.

 You likely have a diverse team of smart individuals with specific sets of skills.
 Make the most of this while working on an improvement.
 Encourage everyone to contribute and bring their perspectives to the table.
 This gives you better buy-in, better relevance, and more information to work with.